microsoft/app-camp/docs/in-a-box/quiz.md

     d.
 22%

-    DISCUSSION: _3% is similar to a credit card transaction fee, and significantly less than other app stores!_
+    DISCUSSION: _3% is similar to a credit card transaction fee, and Microsoft Commercial Marketplace offers more than just a transaction.
+It provides a channel through 90,000 Microsoft partners, includes go-to-market activities, etc._